 ‘Cause after all, travel is part of life.
 We think of it as this totally different activity, but a lot of travel – eating, washing your face, getting from place to place, buying stuff – is just doing life in another location.
 Build a sustainable lifestyle to take on the road and you’ve won half the battle.

-3. Know a few basic sustainability certifications to look for (and a few good companies to travel with).
+3. Know a few basic sustainability certifications (and who to ask for more info).

-Looking for sustainability certifications really is the lazy shortcut to finding sustainable travel businesses, because certifications only just scratch the surface.
+Yes, they really are the lazy shortcut to finding sustainable travel businesses, because certifications only just scratch the surface.
 But they’re a good start.

 Remember, this is meant to be a lazy guide – and while they’re not perfect, certifications can be wonderfully simple.